How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 Steer clear of sensitive topics.

-Your mother of the bride speech should be a highlight reel—not an in-depth account of your daughter's life or the ups-and-downs of her relationship.
+Your mother-to-bride speech should be a highlight reel—not an in-depth account of your daughter's life or the ups and downs of her relationship.
 Avoid mentioning any topics that might feel uncomfortable or touchy, like past flames, future grandchildren or the stressful times she went through while wedding planning.
 Keep it lighthearted, positive and focused on the couple.

 End the speech by toasting to the future.

 Congrats!
-You've officially written your speech for your daughter's wedding, and now it's time to bring it home.
-Congratulate the couple on a beautiful relationship so far, and conclude with a sentence or two about all the happiness you wish them as they begin their new chapter.
+You've officially written your mother-to-bride speech for your daughter's wedding, and now it's time to bring it home.
+Congratulate the couple on a beautiful relationship so far, concluding with a sentence or two about all the happiness you wish them as they begin their new chapter.

-If this is your first time writing a mother of the bride speech, it's expected that you've got questions—and we've got answers.
+If this is your first time writing a mother speech at a wedding, it's expected that you've got questions—and we've got answers.
 Here's the who, what, when and why.

 When does the mother of the bride give her speech?

 "Typically, the mother of the bride speaks at the wedding reception after cocktail hour and before dinner is served," says Katelyn Peterson, founder of Wedding Words, a wedding vow and speech writing service.
-Alternatively, the mother of the bride can give her speech during the rehearsal dinner instead, depending on the couple's wishes.
+Alternatively, the mom can give her mother-of-the-bride speech at the rehearsal dinner instead, depending on the couple's wishes.

 Who does the mother of the bride thank in her speech?